Welcome to the moya-moya moratorium; feel free to stay for a while.

-I’m an anime-loving girl studying at UBC in Vancouver, currently working on a major in English literature.
-Like any good Asian kid, I was brought up with anime and have been into some show or another since Inuyasha was on TV back then.
+I’m an anime-loving human studying at UBC in Vancouver, currently working on a major in English literature.
+Like a good Asian kid, I was brought up with anime and have been into some show or another since Inuyasha was on TV back in my home country, Taiwan.